wooozihui/wooozihui/README.md

 # About Me

 Hello there!
 I'm Zihui Wu, a Ph.D. student from the 2022 cohort at Xidian University, diving deep into the fascinating world of AI and machine learning.
+You can also consider me an independent researcher, as my supervisor has not provided any support.

 ## Research Interests